EventSaucePHP/EventSauce/docs/docs/getting-started/1-creating-an-aggregate-root.md

 ```

 Because the ID implements an interface you can use whatever kind of ID
 best fits your use-case.
-You can use UUID's, or an identifier that's
+You can use UUIDs or an identifier that's
 natural to the domain you're modeling (e.g. a serial number or a unique
 group identifier).

-Having unique identifiers for aggregates has an added benefit when you're
+Having unique ID classes for each typea of aggregate has an added benefit
-refactoring and events or commands move to a different aggregate.
+when you're refactoring and events or commands move to a different aggregate.
 The
-types will assure you're using the right kind of ID even though they might
+types will assure you're using the right kind of ID.
+The fact a ProductId
-share the underlying type.
+and a UserID might both be UUIDs under the hood is just a coincidence,
+not their defining feature.